What Is Collagen? Health Benefits and Different Types - Dr. Axe

 You might recognize it as an ingredient in your favorite skin serums or perhaps noticed it in joint-supporting supplements, but what is collagen?
 What does collagen do, exactly, and how can you incorporate it into your life?

-Collagen is the most abundant protein in our bodies, especially type 1 collagen.
+It is the most abundant protein in our bodies, especially type 1 collagen.
 It’s found in muscles, bones, skin, blood vessels, digestive system and tendons.

 Collagen benefits are so striking because this protein is what helps give our skin strength and elasticity, along with replacing dead skin cells.
 When it comes to our joints and tendons, in simplest terms, it’s the “glue” that helps hold the body together.

-Unfortunately we lose collagen as we age, but certain food sources as well as supplements can help us hold on to as much as possible.
+Unfortunately, we lose collagen as we age, but certain food sources as well as supplements can help us hold on to as much as possible.

 What is collagen made up of?
 It is often referred to as a “complex protein,” which is not surprising considering it contains a whopping 19 different amino acids.